kitnil/awesome/README.md

 - [actix-web](https://github.com/actix/actix-web) - Actix Web is a powerful, pragmatic, and extremely fast web framework for Rust.
 - [firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.
 - [gifski](https://github.com/ImageOptim/gifski) - GIF encoder based on libimagequant (pngquant).
 Squeezes maximum possible quality from the awful GIF format.
-- [swc](https://github.com/swc-project/swc) - swc is a super-fast compiler written in rust; producing widely-supported javascript from modern standards and typescript.
 - [azul](https://github.com/maps4print/azul) - Desktop GUI Framework
 - [c2rust](https://github.com/immunant/c2rust) - Migrate C code to Rust
 - [boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.